Harleyoc1/SerDes/README.md

 # SerDes
 A library for serialisation and deserialisation to and from an SQL table and a Java object.
-Currently, it is in early stages of development and testing, and does not have any documentation as of yet (though the Javadoc should provide decent explanations).

-Note that this is built on and expects to run on `Java 16` (and hence you will also need `Gradle 7`)!

-Currently, a `SerDes` must be created manually using its respective `Builder`, but in the future I plan on making the entire system annotation-based.
+Built on `Java 16`.

+Due to this being in early stages of development, semantic versioning conventions are currently **not** strictly followed.
+There is also not currently any documentation, though most methods and classes have Javadoc (I am slowly adding Javadoc to all methods and classes, and fields where necessary).

 ## Gradle Setup
 *Don't reinvent the wheel, add it to your build.gradle!*